gomex/frida-backend/README.md

 [![Build Status](https://snap-ci.com/brasil-de-fato/news-service/branch/master/build_image)](https://snap-ci.com/brasil-de-fato/news-service/branch/master)
 [![Coverage Status](https://coveralls.io/repos/brasil-de-fato/news-service/badge.svg?branch=master)](https://coveralls.io/r/brasil-de-fato/news-service?branch=master)

-News Service is the component of Frida CMS responsible for taking care of CRUD operations for news, as well as to publish news in the website managed by Frida (although there are plans to move this responsibility to its own service).
-It uses MongoDB to persist all data and requires an instance of MongoDB running somewhere.
+News Service is the backend of [Frida CMS](https://github.com/brasil-de-fato/cms), it is responsible for taking care of CRUP operations for news: Create, Read, Update and Publish.
+All operations are avaible through REST services.

+**Technology Stack**

+News service uses MongoDB to persist news so it requires an instance of [MongoDB](https://www.mongodb.org/) running somewhere.

+The code is written in Node.js and Express.

+When published news will be available in a folder, pointed by an environment variable, in an *.yaml front matter file.

+**Development Environment**

-Before running news service (or its tests) it is necessary to define the following environment variables:
+Before running news service (or its tests) it is necessary to:

+* install
+   * Node.js v.0.12.7
+   * MongoDB v.3.0

+* define the following environment variables, example written for mac/linux:

 ```
+#
-DATABASE_URL=<the url for the mongodb instance>
+# URL for mongodb instance.
+# In this example mongo is running locally with database named: bdf
+#
+export DATABASE_URL=mongodb://localhost/bdf

+#
-HEXO_SOURCE_PATH=<the folder from where hexo is going to read content files>
+# Folder from where hexo is going to read content files
+# You'll have to download https://github.com/brasil-de-fato/site project and point to its source folder.
+#
+export HEXO_SOURCE_PATH=<sites_path>/source

+#
-EDITOR_USERNAME=<the username used to authorize the use of news service API>
+# The username used to authorize the use of news service API
+#
+export EDITOR_USERNAME=user

+#
-EDITOR_PASSWORD=<the password used to authorize the use of news service API>
+# The password used to authorize the use of news service API
+#
+export EDITOR_PASSWORD=pass

+#
-CERT_FILE_PATH=<the path for the ssl certificate>
+# The path for the ssl certificate
+# There is a certificate inside the test folder of news-service
+#
+export CERT_FILE_PATH=<path_to_news_service>/test/specs/ssl/ssl.crt

+#
-KEY_FILE_PATH=<the path for the ssl key>
+# The path for the ssl key
+# There is a certificate inside the test folder of news-service
+#
+export KEY_FILE_PATH=<path_to_news_service>/test/specs/ssl/ssl.key
 ```

 **NOTICE**: News Service only runs over SSL.
 If you are using a self signed cert (as the one we use for testing) make sure Frida UI can make calls to it by adding an exception for the certificate in the browser.
 To do so, make a request through the browser to the API and when prompted by the browser, add an exception for the certificate.